 American Heiress, by Jeffrey Toobin

 For many, the 1974 kidnapping of Patty Hearst by the SLA defined an era.
 The granddaughter of publishing giant William Randolph Hearst, young Patty’s abduction dominated headlines.
 But then news surfaced that Hearst had joined her captors in their renegade revolution, raising questions about her capture, culpability, and mental state.
-From the author of The Run of His Life, on the trial of O.J.
+From the author of , on the trial of O.J.
 Simpson, American Heiress is the definitive true crime account of one of America’s strangest and most notorious cases.

 Who Killed These Girls?
 The Yogurt Shop Murders, by Beverly Lowry